West Coast offense: Walsh's coaching tree

 One of Holmgren's former assistants, Jon Gruden, has had reasonable success running the West Coast offense in his own right.
 He started his head coaching career with the Oakland Raiders, leading them from 1998 to 2001, and turned the Raiders into a strong playoff contender.
 Gruden then went on to become head coach of the Tampa Bay Buccaneers, winning Super Bowl XXXVII after the 2002 season.
 Gruden coached the Buccaneers from 2002 to 2008.
 After several years as a color commentator on ESPN Monday Night Football, he signed a deal to return to the Raiders as head coach for the 2018 NFL season.
 Gruden served as Raiders head coach from 2018 to 2021.

 Another one-time member of Holmgren's coaching staff, Andy Reid, has successfully utilized the West Coast offense during his tenure as a head coach for both the Philadelphia Eagles and Kansas City Chiefs.
 From 1999 to 2012, Reid served as Eagles head coach.
 Since 2013, he has served as head coach of the Chiefs.
 Over the course of Andy Reid's long and highly successful head coaching career, both the Eagles and Chiefs enjoyed many winning seasons under his watch.
 Reid coached the Eagles to 5 NFC Championship Game appearances (4 straight seasons from 2001 to 2004, and again in 2008).
 During his Eagles days, his teams were mostly led by QB Donovan McNabb.
-Then, from 2018 to 2025, Reid coached the Chiefs to 7 straight AFC Championship Game appearances.
+Then, from 2018 to 2024, Reid coached the Chiefs to 7 straight AFC Championship Game appearances.
 Since 2018, he has been helped by superstar QB Patrick Mahomes.
 Reid has appeared in the Super Bowl 6 times as a head coach: Super Bowl XXXIX with the Eagles, and Super Bowls LIV, LV, LVII, LVIII, and LIX with the Chiefs.
-He has won 3 of 4 Super Bowl titles with the Chiefs.
-As of the end of the 2023 NFL season, Reid has won 28 NFL playoff games, and he trails only Bill Belichick (31) for most postseason wins by an NFL head coach.
+He has won all 3 of his Super Bowl titles with the Chiefs.
+As of the end of the 2024 NFL season, Reid has won 28 NFL playoff games, and he trails only Bill Belichick (31) for most postseason wins by an NFL head coach.